Descriptor Distillation: a Teacher-Student-Regularized Framework for Learning Local Descriptors: Experimental Results

 \subsection{Light-Weight Student Models Under DesDis}

-In this subsection, we evaluate the efficiency of the proposed framework for model compression.
-Here, we evaluate a set of 5-layer student models with different channel numbers, whose architecture is shown in Fig.\ref{fig:KDNet}.
-These models are denoted as DesDis-D, where D represents the channel number in the first convolution layer, and is set to \{8,16,24,32\} respectively.
-Table~\ref{tab:speed} reports their parameter numbers and throughputs under a GTX 1650Ti.
+In this subsection, we evalue the efficiency of the proposed framework for deriving light-weight student models.
 As done in the above evaluation on the equal-weight models, the derived light-weight models are also evaluated on Brown, HPatches and ETH, in comparison to several state-of-the-arts methods.
-Moreover, we evaluate the architectures of these light-weight models trained with only the triplet loss variant from HyNet \cite{HyNet} as baselines for further demonstrating the effectiveness of the proposed TS regularizer, denoted as DesDis-8$^\dagger$, DesDis-16$^\dagger$, DesDis-24$^\dagger$, DesDis-32$^\dagger$ respectively.
+Moreover, we evaluate the architectures of these light-weight models trained with only the loss term from HyNet \citep{HyNet} as baselines for further demonstrating the effectiveness of the proposed TS regularizer, denoted as DesDis-8$^\dagger$, DesDis-16$^\dagger$, DesDis-24$^\dagger$, DesDis-32$^\dagger$ respectively.